ENHANCE-PET/LION/README.md

 LION has roared onto the scene, revolutionizing the way we view lesion segmentation.
-Born from the same lineage as MOOSE 3.0, LION is laser-focused on tumor segmentation.
+Born from the same lineage as lion 3.0, LION is laser-focused on tumor segmentation.
 Our curated models, each crafted with precision, cater to various tracers, setting the gold standard in lesion detection.

 ✨ **Exclusive Engineering Paradigm**: With LION, segmentation is not just a task; it's an orchestrated dance of models.
 Define workflows for each model, mix and match channels as some models thrive on PET/CT while others are optimized for just PET or CT.
 Run them in a sequence that maximizes output and efficiency.
 This unique trait of LION lets you tailor the process to your exact needs, making lesion segmentation an art of precision.